Large-scale Score-based Variational Posterior Inference for Bayesian Deep Neural Networks: Experiments

 \subsection{MNIST Experiment}

 We move on to the real-world Bayesian deep learning experiment with the MNIST dataset and a multi-layer perceptron (MLP) network.
-As the original MNIST training data split of 60K samples leads to the performance saturation\footnote{Our algorithm achieved $1\!\sim\!2\%$ test error rate as shown in the red right most point in the left panel of Fig.~\ref{fig:mnist}.}, we focus on low training data regimes by reducing training data size considerably.
+As the original MNIST training data split of 60K samples leads to the performance saturation\footnote{Our algorithm achieved $1\!\sim\!2\%$ test error rate as shown by the right-most (red) point in the top panel of Fig.~\ref{fig:mnist}.}, we focus on low training data regimes by reducing training data size substantially.
 We aim to see model's prediction performance and uncertainty quantification capability.
 To this end, we randomly split the original training data into $p\%$ training and $(100\!-\!p)\%$ validation sets with $p\in\{0.1, 0.5, 1, 5, 10, 99\}$.
 For instance, $p\!=\!0.1$ corresponds to the extreme low data regime of training data size 60 samples (6 images per class).
 We use the validation data to determine early stopping of training iterations.